-Skills needed for success in a business career include quantitative skills, human relations skills, analytical and problem-solving skills, and a large dose of good judgment and common sense.
+Skills needed for success in a business career include quantitative skills, human relations skills, analytical and problem-solving skills.

 BUSINESS ADMINISTRATION PROGRAM LEARNING GOALS

 - Ethics: Graduating students should have the ability to be ethical decision makers. - Global/Multicultural Perspective: Graduating students should have a global perspective. - Communication: Graduating students should be effective communicators both in writing and in speaking. - Critical-Thinking: Graduating students should be critical thinkers who are able to draw meaning from information. - Managerial: Graduating students should be prepared managers who have an understanding of the economic, political, regulatory, legal, technological, and social contexts of organizations in a global society. - Leadership: Graduating students should demonstrate their understanding of leadership skills and characteristics.
 They should also think through dilemmas facing leaders as depicted in classroom examples or case studies.
 They should demonstrate leadership behavior in team assignments.